 There are cycle parking stands both in front of the museum in Market Square and behind the museum in New Street.
 Please dismount your bike when you enter the pedestrian area.

-We can accommodate prams and pushchairs on the ground floor but not upstairs.
-Please ask the museum assistant at reception where you can leave your pram.
+Pushchairs: We can accommodate prams and pushchairs on the ground floor, but if you wish to take them upstairs you will need to carry them.
+Alternatively please ask the museum assistant at reception where you can leave your pram on the ground floor.

-There is Blue Badge parking in New Street, behind the museum.
+Parking: There is Blue Badge parking in New Street, behind the museum.
 Please note we are in a pedestrian area, so other visitors will need to park elsewhere and walk to the museum.
 There are several pay and display car parks within easy walking distance.

 Sensory backpacks: available to borrow for free from the front desk.
 Ideal for children and young people on the autism spectrum, the backpacks include ear protectors, communication cards, fiddle toys and more.